15+ Beautiful Landscapes in Spain That Will Amaze You

 Desierto de Tabernas (Almeria)

-One of the most unique landscapes in Spain is Tabernas Desert, located in the province of Almeria.
+One of the most unique landscapes in Spain is the Tabernas Desert, located in the province of Almeria.
 It’s the only desert you can find in Spain and Europe.

 Some animals you can spot in the desert are Spanish hedgehogs, mountain goats, rabbits and hares, and birds like eagles and owls.